jameslan/setuptools-cmd-deps/README.md

 )
 ```

-It can be simplified by using `setuptools-cmd-deps`.
+The implementation of `MyBuildPy` could be eliminated by using `setuptools-cmd-deps`.

 ## Command dependency in the project

 If the command is just for the project and it won't be shared,
 you could use new setup keyword `cmd_deps` to define the dependencies.

 ### Enable setuptools-cmd-deps

 - If your `setup.py` will run only after all depending packages are installed,
 add `setuptools-cmd-deps` in your dependency list,
 such as `requirements.txt`, or `Pipfile`.